-This report presents the data from the Fourth Quarter - 1992 monitoring of five existing groundwater monitoring wells in the vicinity of 800 Franklin Street in Oakland, California.
-This monitoring is required by the Alameda County Health Care Services Agency ("ACHCSA").
+This report presents the data from the First Quarter - 1993 monitoring of five existing groundwater monitoring wells in the vicinity of 800 Franklin Street in Oakland, California.
+This report is required as outlined in letters dated May 21 and September 28, 1992 from the Alameda County Health Care Services Agency.

-The project site, located on the northeastern corner of Franklin and Eighth Street in Oakland, was formerly occupied by a service station.
+The project site, located on the northeastern corner of Franklin and Eighth Streets in Oakland, was formerly occupied by a service station.
 This site is known to have had five underground storage tanks that contained petroleum product, solvents and waste oil.
 One of these tanks was removed from the project site before June 1988.
 No information was available to us to about the contents of the tank, the date of removal, or who removed the tank.
 The Miller Environmental Company (1992) reported that they believed that Monitoring Well MW1 is located near the original location of this excavated tank.

 A soils investigation performed at the project site by LW Environmental Services, Inc. in August 1988 discovered concentrations of Total Petroleum Hydrocarbons as gasoline ("TPHg") at 1,580 and 8,340 parts per million ("ppm") near the four remaining underground storage tanks.
-It is our understanding that the Robert J. Miller Company subsequently removed two 6,000-gallon gasoline tanks, one 550gallon waste oil tank, and one 1,000-gallon solvent tank in June 1989.
+It is our understanding that the Robert J. Miller Company subsequently removed two 6,000-gallon gasoline tanks, one 550-gallon waste oil tank, and one 1,000-gallon solvent tank in June 1989.
 Soils samples taken from the excavation for the removal of the two gasoline tanks, located along the western boundary of the project site, and the excavation of the waste oil and solvent tanks, located along the southern boundary, indicated elevated concentrations of TPHg and waste oil, and purgeable and semi-volatile organic compounds in concentrations all less than 1 ppm.
 The former tank excavations were subsequently over-excavated and additional contaminated soil was removed.
 Soils samples collected from the sidewalls and bottom of the excavation of the two gasoline tanks indicated residual concentrations of TPHg up to 2.3 ppm and waste oil up to 80 ppm.
 The majority of the contaminated soils in the excavation for the removal of the waste oil and solvent tanks could not, however, be excavated due to the presence of underground utility lines and the proximity of Eighth Street.
 Soils samples taken from the sidewall of this excavation indicated concentrations of TPHg at 10,000 ppm, TPH as diesel ("TPHd") at 250 ppm, and waste oil at 400 ppm.
 The excavations were subsequently backfilled with clean imported and native fill.